logseq/docs/db-version.md

 ## Description

-This page describes DB (database) graph functionality as of Aug 29th.
+This page describes DB (database) graph functionality as of Dec 19th, 2025.
 See [here](https://test.logseq.com/#/) to try the latest stable version.
 If you're an existing user of Logseq, you'll be interested in [changes with the db version](./db-version-changes.md).

 NOTE: While there is an [automated backup](#automated-backup) for DB graphs, we recommend only using DB graphs for testing purposes.